 Comfort food at its best.
-Add this hearty, healthy one-pan meal to your weeknight menu and you’ll see why it’s one of my favorite quick and easy dinners lately!
+Add this hearty, healthy one-pan meal to your weeknight menu and you’ll see why it’s one of our readers’ quick and easy dinners!

 Aaaand, we’re back!

 After three days in D.C. and one amazing day celebrating my cousin’s happy new marriage (congrats, guys!), this girl is wiped.
 Wanna hear about the trip?
 Well, I’ll tell ya!
 Just here for the delicious chicken-potato-tomato goodness?
 Keep readin’.

 Nevertheless… Day one, we hit the ground running, picked up our sleepy bums after an early flight, and enjoyed the beautiful and historic city on foot.
 We ran around to all the usual landmarks with our map in hand and trusty cameras to catch it all!
 Day two brought all the museums and monuments we missed the day before, and a wonderful reunion with my childhood best friend, her hubby and their adorable blonde babies.
 Skip ahead to the next day, which brought more family, hugs and laughter than I could count at my cousin’s wedding.
 Day four was a sad farewell to our short and sweet Mid-Atlantic adventure, but we promised to be back again soon, or at the very least try to see everyone more than once every four years!

 If we had an indispensable income and no real responsibilities at home, I could have easily spent several more days continuing to wander Washington with a comfy pair of kicks and coffee in hand!
 BUT.
 My lovely little friend called “Reality” had to come waltzing in and wallop me in the tush eventually!
 That is, the reality in which the most difficult decision of my day is no longer whether to order the crab cake or ribeye.